Skip to content

 );

-This line in that function performs a fetch on the /fetch-weather endpoint, passing in the city name as a parameter.
+This line in that function performs a fetch on the /fetch-weather endpoint from JavaScript running in the browser, passing in the city name as a parameter.

 javascript